Last Updated: November 2013

 The following describes the five main types of positions in the classified service.
 Your supervisor can tell you the position type and required hours for your position.

-* for health insurance and retirement benefits purposes only, 30 hours is considered full time.
+Permanent Full-time: Work 37.5 hours per week.
+For health insurance and retirement benefits purposes only, 30 hours is considered full time.

-Permanent Part-Time: Work less than 37.5 hours per week.
+Permanent Part-time: Work less than 37.5 hours per week.
 Must work a minimum of 15 hours per week to be eligible for health insurance with retirement benefits, holiday pay and accrued leave prorated based on the number of hours worked per week.

 Permanent Seasonal: Fulltime or part-time, but less than 12 months per year.

 Nonpermanent, Short-Term: Short-Term nonpermanent employment is less than 120 calendar days and the employee is not eligible for most benefits.

 Nonpermanent, Long-Term: Long-Term nonpermanent employment is longer than 120 calendar days and the employee may be entitled to holiday pay, accrued leave, and health insurance, but is not eligible for retirement benefits.

 The Executive Branch Ethics Act (AS 39.950 (11)) prohibits employees from being in an employment relationship with an immediate family member, including a conjugal relationship that is not a legal marriage.